KhiopsML/khiops-python/doc/README.md

 # Create the HTML documentation:
 # - Downloads the khiops-python-tutorial resources
 # - Generates the Markdown version of the tutorials
-# - Executes MkDocs (output: _doc_build/html)
+# - Executes Zensical (output: _doc_build/html)
-cd doc && ./create-doc -d -t && cd ..
+cd doc && ./create-doc -d -t || true && cd ..

-# To only execute MkDocs on updated Markdown resources
+# To only execute Zensical on updated Markdown resources
-# mkdocs build
+# zensical build

 # To serve locally for development (with live reload)
-# mkdocs serve
+# zensical serve
 ```

-## MkDocs
+## Zensical
-We use [MkDocs](https://www.mkdocs.org/) with the
+We use [Zensical](https://www.zensical.org/) with the
 [Material](https://squidfunk.github.io/mkdocs-material/) theme to generate the
 documentation and the
 [NumPy docstring format](https://numpydoc.readthedocs.io/en/latest/format.html).

-The MkDocs configuration file `mkdocs.yml` lives at the repository root.
+The Zensical configuration file `zensical.toml` lives at the repository root.

-The following MkDocs plugins and extensions are used:
+The following MkDocs plugins and extensions are used in Zensical through
+Zensical's MkDocs compatibility layer:
 - `mkdocstrings[python]`: Automatically creates API documentation from Python docstrings
   (NumPy format).
 Replaces Sphinx's `autodoc`, `autosummary`, and `numpydoc`.
 - `autorefs`: Enables cross-references to documented objects across pages.